 William Dominick Matthews was a Civil War officer in the Union Army and is best known for leading the First Kansas Colored Volunteer Infantry.
-Matthews was born a free man in October 25th, 1827, on the eastern shore of Maryland to parents who were interracially married.
+Matthews was born a free man in October 25, 1827, on the eastern shore of Maryland.
 His father Joseph was a native of Delaware and of African ancestry.
-Matthews’s mother was the bi-racial slave daughter of a Frenchman, but she eventually gained her freedom when her father passed away.
+Matthews’s mother was the bi-racial daughter of an enslaved woman and a Frenchman, but she eventually gained her freedom when her father passed away.

-When the Civil War began in 1861, Matthew attempted to offer his men to the national government to fight in the Union Army, but they were turned away because they were African American.
-In 1862 U. S. Senator James H. Lane of Kansas ignored federal regulations in regard to African-Americans in the federal army and allowed black men to enlist in the war effort in Kansas.
+When the Civil War began in 1861, Matthew attempted to offer his men to the national government to fight in the Union Army, but they were turned away because African Americans were not permitted to enlist.
+In 1862, U. S. Senator James H. Lane of Kansas ignored federal regulations in regard to African-Americans in the army and allowed black men to enlist in the war effort in Kansas.

 The Emancipation Proclamation of 1863 signaled the formal acceptance of black soldiers into the United States Army.
 Unfortunately, Matthews was stripped of his captain’s rank and replaced by a white officer who was made captain of the First Kansas Colored Infantry.
 Matthews served as a non-commissioned officer with the First Kansas Colored almost until the end of the war but was finally promoted in 1865 to the rank of first lieutenant in the Independent Colored Kansas Battery, also known as the Independent Battery, U.S. Colored Light Artillery.
 That unit was commanded by another black Kansan, H. Ford Douglas.